-Associate of Science in Logistics and Transportation Management
+Associate's Degree Programs in Logistics and Transportation Management

 The courses included within an associate's degree program in logistics and transportation management provide students with vocational skills they need to work in the field while providing them with a fundamental background in business and management principles.
 Specific courses are listed below: